Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Tutorial.md

 Walker "Who's that?"<br>
 Gwyneth, comes out of hiding "Walker, you're alive.
 Thank god."<br>
-"I wasn't sure if you would make it."<br>
+G "I wasn't sure if you would make it."<br>
-"Nevermind that, where's cash?"<br>
+W "Nevermind that, where's cash?"<br>
-"The Feds chased us up the mountain creek.
+G "The Feds chased us up the mountain creek.
 I don't know where we got separated.
 The entire thing was a blur."<br>
-"I rode through the woods as fast as I could.
+G "I rode through the woods as fast as I could.
 At some point, the branches from the trees must have tangled on me."<br>
-"I don't know where the money is.
+G "I don't know where the money is.
 It's gone."<br>
-"Darn it to hell!
+W "Darn it to hell!
 Where's the rest of the gang?
 They had the rest of it!"<br>
-"Calm down, Walker.
+G "Calm down, Walker.
 That's not important.
 We have to find the others, before we worry about anything else."<br>
-"Hells, we didn't do all this for nothing, did we, Gwyneth?
-Let's search, the rest of them must around here somewhere."
+W "Hells, we didn't do all this for nothing, did we, Gwyneth?
+Let's search, the rest of them must be around here somewhere."

 ## Great Fall Ridge